karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Classes/ResourceApi/insertResource.md

 If the row you're trying to insert triggers a duplicate error, the behaviour of this method depends on the ignoreDuplicate flag:
 - if true, the error will be caught internally, the return of the method is not affected
-- if false, the error will not be caught, and depending on your configuration, it might either trigger an exception, or fail silently in which case this method returns false.
+- if false, the error will not be caught, and depending on your pdo configuration, it might either trigger an exception, or fail silently in which case this method returns false.